-In the past 30 years, Hurghada has grown to become one of the most popular holiday cities in Egypt and the Red Sea area.
-Hundreds of thousands of tourists from Egypt and abroad visit the city of Hurghada every month.
+During the past 30-years, the city of Hurghada has grown to become one of the most popular holiday cities in Egypt and the Red Sea area.
+Each month hundreds of thousands of tourists from Egypt and abroad visit the city of Hurghada.

 Automatic translations are available for the languages below.
 Click the flag to translate.
 If you wish more language option, leave a comment!
 Choose English to read the original article.